 Ground Use Policy

 Hours: Visitors are welcome to visit the farm from dawn to dusk.
-The barns and grounds are closed to the public after dusk and the dairy and animal barns are closed after the evening milking’s at 7:00 PM.
+The barns and grounds are closed to the public after dusk.
 Our grounds are patrolled by routine security.

 Trash: Carry in and carry out trash policy.
 We do not charge admission and as a result, do not offer trash services.
 Please plan on carrying out all your trash.